Techflipp/hiring-task-dashboard-451/README.md

 - Uses the Next.js 15 App Router with the app/ directory for routing and layouts.

+- SSR pages to handle the cameras pages and revalidate on mutation with server actions

-- Sidebar component contains search input and size input for filtering cameras.
+- Search input and size input for filtering cameras.

-- Cameras page fetches and displays paginated camera data using React Query + Axios.
+- Cameras page fetches and displays paginated camera data.

-- Camera details and edit forms implemented using modals with prefetching.
+- Camera details and edit forms implemented using React Query's prefetching.

+- Implementing React Query logic in server components with hydration boundaries and serve non empty SSR pages

 - Forms use React Hook Form with Zod for validation and schema-based type safety.

 - Modern Animations using framer-motion to improve the UX.

+- Light and Dark modes with system preference detection using Next-Themes.

 - Smooth Scrolling functionality using Lenis.